ipspace/blog/content/posts/2024/10/evpn-designs-ebgp.md

 [^NXOS]: Cisco Nexus OS documentation still claims that "In a VXLAN EVPN setup that has 2K VNI scale configuration, the control plane downtime may take more than 200 seconds.
 To avoid potential BGP flap, extend the graceful restart time to 300 seconds."
 I'm unsure whether that would apply to an EBGP session restart due to a link flap, but it might explain why they're talking about EVPN EBGP sessions between loopback interfaces.

 {{<next-in-series page="/posts/2024/09/tbc.md" />}}

+### Revision History

+2024-10-10
+: Removed the unnecessary IBGP session between S1 and S2 based on the [feedback by AW](https://blog.ipspace.net/2024/10/evpn-designs-ebgp/#2436).